pSpitzner/beets-flask/README.md

 Tags in the database are updated by the workers, and can be read independently via the web backend/frontend.

 Keeping a `tag` associated with a preview/import around, will also enable an _amend_ mechanic.
 The plan here is to just import if the match is good (respecting the normal beets config) and to store the id of our tag as a note in the beets database.
 Then, if a correction is needed, we can query and delete via the import-tag-id and re-import with corrections.

+Currently we can at least undo an import.
+We add a `gui_import_id` field to the beets db, which we use to query and delete corresponding files.

 ### Tag Groups